-2. Calcium and Magnesium: Calcium and magnesium should be in the form of citrate, malate or glycinate, which are the most bioavailable.
+2. Calcium, Magnesium and Iodine: Calcium and magnesium should be in the form of citrate, malate or glycinate, which are the most bioavailable.
 Carbonate and oxide are poorly absorbed and cheaper to produce.
 But the amounts of minerals are even lower in these formulations than food, with magnesium in many cases needing to be 20-30x higher in many formulas.
+Calcium, however is most likely best coming from calcium-rich food, along with bicarbonate found in mineral water that helps retain mineral levels.
+This is why I highly recommend Gerolsteiner mineral water.

-Calcium however is most likely best coming from calcium-rich food or alfalfa leaf tablets (alfalfa also has iron, copper, zinc, boron, chromium, molybdenum, manganese, potassium, beta carotene and vitamin K).
 Iodine is needed in a minimum of 150mcg, but it is highly reactive and quick to disperse.
-Food sources should be sought after, or supplementation of iodine under a health care practitioner should be considered along with selenium, especially if you have hypothyroid or breast cancer.
+Food sources should be sought after, or supplementation of iodine under a health care practitioner should be considered along with selenium, especially if you have hypothyroidism or breast cancer.

-3. B-vitamins: B-vitamins should be consumed through your food, with an emphasis on a balance of folate, B12, B6 and riboflavin.
+3. B-vitamins: B-vitamins should be consumed through your food and fermented drinks, with an emphasis on a balance of folate, B12, B6 and riboflavin.

-4. Trace Minerals and Metals: Trace minerals play a major importance in health, and you should seek these out in your diet and your water by using a home reverse osmosis system (the only filtration system that removes fluoride which binds to magnesium, or you can fill up jugs at Whole Foods with this water) and adding Trace Mineral Drops.
+4. Trace Minerals and Metals: Trace minerals play a major importance in health, and you should seek these out in your diet and your water by using a home reverse osmosis system (the only filtration system that removes fluoride which binds to magnesium, or you can fill up jugs at Whole Foods with this water).
+Add your own minerals to the water.

 5. Fruit, Vegetable or Herb Blends: Don’t be duped by these.
 They are small filler, insignificant and used for marketing to make it appear whole food based.
 Eat fruits, vegetables and herbs.